 - Marie Louise Kampf aged 10, D.O.B.
 5/3/1843, Canton of Uri, Switzerland

 Sub note 1 States that Captain Rose was survived by four adult children.
-This is incorrect there was six.
+This is incorrect there were eight.

-James B aged 30, Susan E aged 25, Elizabeth aged 21, Hugh E aged 19, Miriam aged 17, Emma E aged 15.
-The first four born in England, last two in Canada.
+Alexander, Charles, James B aged 30, Susan E aged 25, Elizabeth aged 21, Hugh E aged 19, Miriam aged 17, Emma E aged 15.
+The first six born in England, last two in Canada.